 - Lime wedges

 - With oven rack placed in the middle position, preheat oven to 350F degrees.
-Process the tomatoes and onion in a food processor until smooth, about 15 seconds.
+Process 2 tomatoes and 1 onion in a food processor until smooth, about 15 seconds.
 Transfer mixture to a 4-cup liquid measuring cup and spoon off excess as needed, usually about ½ cup, until mixture measures 2 cups.
 (The excess tomato/onion mixture can be incorporated elsewhere in your menu like added to black beans before heating, etc. See notes for more ideas.)

 - Remove ribs and seeds from 2 jalapenos and discard; mince and set aside.
 Mince the remaining 1 jalapeno, leaving the ribs and seeds in it and set that one aside separate from the first 2 without the seeds/ribs.

-- Heat the ⅓ cup oil in a Dutch oven over medium-high heat for 1 to 2 minutes.
+- Heat ⅓ cup oil in a Dutch oven over medium-high heat for 1 to 2 minutes.
 Drop 3 or 4 grains of rice into the oil; if grains sizzle, oil is ready.
-Add rice and cook, stirring frequently, until light golden and translucent, 6 to 8 minutes.
+Add 2 cups rice and cook, stirring frequently, until light golden and translucent, 6 to 8 minutes.
 The oil will become quite "fizzy", which is normal.

 - The excess tomato and onion mixture is great added to other parts of your menu if making a Mexican feast.
 Add to canned, drained black beans in a small skillet and season with chili pepper, cumin and jalapenos.
 Heat and serve.
 If you're making meat or vegetable fajitas or tacos, the mixture adds just that much more flavor.